jaxgeller/high-school-recruits-analytics/README.md

 I'd like to thank [Daniel Christian](https://twitter.com/DChris1123) for the write up on the data.
 He did an excellent job writing an anecdotal analysis focussing on some of the busts and booms.

-I'd also like to thank [Chris Allen](https://twitter.com/cp_allen) for the amazing design of the site.
+I'd also like to thank [Chris Allen](https://twitter.com/cp_allen) for the amazing and beautiful design of the site.

 ### License
 [MIT](https://github.com/jaxgeller/high-school-recruits-analytics/blob/master/LICENSE)